shwina/still-magic/_chapters_en/workflow.md

 -   "Add people to issues to show who is responsible for working on what."
 -   "Add labels to issues to identify their purpose."
 -   "Use rules for issue state transitions to define a workflow for a project."
--   "Continuous integration rebuilds and/or re-tests software every time something changes."
--   "Use continuous integration to check changes before they are inspected."
--   "Check style as well as correctness."
 ---

 -   A common Git workflow for single-author/single-user projects: